ntruchsess/tractusx/documentation/architecture/decision-log.md

 - No IdP integration
 - Connector as a Service (Caas) is indicated only as a mocked concept
 - All connector backend data mocked
+- Two Connectors (Central Parts Master Data and KMU Upload Service) are hostes on Azure and implementation is owned by MS
+- The PartChain Connector and Connector for Parts Mock-Data ist hosted by BMW
+- The SAP Tracability App Connector ist hosted by SAP

 Onboarding:
 - Governing Body is only indicated on the mock level (blackboxed)